Woodlands Walk Trail - Yanchep National Park

 One drawback is that this trail is in the South East section of the park so you can hear the constant traffic along Indian Ocean Drive.
 Luckily it isn't too loud and you can still hear the birds.
 We saw some blue wrens and fantails flitting around.

 The trail from the tea rooms and back is about 2.5km and should take about 45 minutes.
 However once we emerged back onto the shared trail we decided against backtracking to the tea rooms and continued towards the campground.
 Just before the road (purple trail on map below) we followed the track on our left for a short distance, emerging at Gloucester Lodge, which is currently under renovation.
 We had a look at Tram 57 and were able to peek inside and see the table set for tea!

 We followed a trail parallel to the road back towards the lake.
-This trail must have been where the firefighters fought the blaze as one side is green and the other burnt out.
+This trail must have been where firefighters fought the December 2019 blaze as one side is green and the other burnt out.
 There were lots of kangaroos in this section nibbling the emerging grasses in the burnt sections of bush.

 The firefighters also did a great job saving Yanchep Inn as the wetlands boardwalk behind it was severely damaged.
 We finished our walk wandering along the lakes edge and enjoyed spotting a pelican and some egrets out on the lake.

 We also wandered up to the building behind the Visitor Centre and discovered an unusual water feature and some non-native trees.